 - information about health and safety matters (e.g., a list of stored chemicals).

-The OHS Unit liaises with WorkSafe (also known as the Victorian WorkCover Authority).
+The HWS team liaises with WorkSafe (also known as the Victorian WorkCover Authority).
 WorkSafe is the regulator of OHS in Victoria.
-WorkSafe’s website provides wide-ranging information about OHS in Victoria.
+WorkSafe's website provides wide-ranging information about OHS in Victoria.

-Staff must promptly refer any notice, telephone call or other communication from WorkSafe to the OHS Unit.
+Staff must promptly refer any notice, telephone call or other communication from WorkSafe to the HWS unit.

 Follow these links to view the major Victorian legislation governing OHS: